Transfers between Fiumicino Airport and Rome

 Here are the best options for getting to your hotel from Rome airport if you land at Fiumicino.

-The city has two airports, Fiumicino, the main airport, and Ciampino.
-If you're flying into Fiumicino, this article is here to make your life easier once you land.
+The city has two airports, Fiumicino, the main one, and Ciampino.
+If you are flying to Fiumicino, this article is for you and will make your life easier once you land.

-There's nothing like a bad experience at the airport to kill your desire to make a trip, so read on to find out how to make getting to Rome from Fiumicino airport as easy as possible.
+There is nothing like a bad experience at the airport to kill your enthusiasm for a trip, so read on and you will find out how to make the journey from Fiumicino airport to Rome as easy as possible.

-Here are the best options for getting to your hotel once you get off the plane.
-You can share the journey with other travellers or choose a private one, depending on what suits you best.
-Or if you prefer to save as much as possible, choose the bus option, which you can also book for the return trip.
+Below, we'll tell you the best options for getting to your hotel once you get off the plane.
+You can share the journey with other travellers or choose a private transfer, whichever suits you best.
+Or, if you prefer to save as much as possible, choose the bus option, which you can also book for the return journey.

 Shared transfers between Fiumicino and Rome